CorniiDog/WhoopLibVEXCode/README.md

 On your computer (separate device) Install VSCode

-Open up cmd Installing Whooplib VEXCode Template (On your computer):
+Open up command prompt or terminal (On your computer):

 ```bash
   cd Desktop